 The experiment went like this: We asked each expert to go to their local drugstore with only $100 to spend.
-Then, they were meant to choose their favorite products, ones they'd recommend to their clients, and explain what about those formulas makes them so special.
-They even took over our Instagram so each one of you could go along for the ride.
+Then, they were meant to choose their favorite products, ones they'd recommend to their clients, and explain what about those formulas make them so special.
 That way, wading through the confusing, often convoluted marketing and product-packed aisles is a bit easier to master.
 Below, find each derm's top picks.

 "Morning is for protection," NYC-based Joshua Zeichner, MD, says, "so choose a vitamin C serum and sunscreen to protect against free-radical damage and lighten any dark spots."
 He suggests L'Oréal Revitalift Derm Intensives Vitamin C Serum, as it's lightweight yet highly potent (the formula offers 10% pure vitamin C) and clinically proven to brighten skin and smooth fine lines.
 Then, Zeichner says to follow that up with Neutrogena Healthy Defense Daily Moisturizer SPF 50 With Helioplex ($16).